bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

 customElements.define('x-checkbox', XCheckbox);
 ```

 So what does this give us?
 Well, right off the bat, that one static class
-boolean adds a number of form-related behaviours to our otherwise plain
+boolean adds a number of form-related behaviours to our otherwise plain element.
-element.
-The `name`, `form`, and `disabled` attributes now work the same as
+The `name`, `form`, and `disabled` attributes now work the same as native
-native `<input>` elements, and the presence of the `readonly` attribute will
+`<input>` elements, and the presence of the `readonly` attribute will prevent
-prevent the browser from trying to validate your field, although you're still
+the browser from trying to validate your field, although you're still
 responsible to make the control *actually* non-editable.
 Naming your FACE and
-specifying a form (by child composition or via `form` attr) adds it to the
+specifying a form (by child composition or via `form` attribute) adds it to the
 form's [`HTMLFormControlsCollection`][HTMLFormControlsCollection], as well, if
 the element or it's containing `<formset>` has the `disabled` attribute, it will
 gain the CSS state `:disabled`.